Temporomandibular Joint Disorders Pain and How Local Orthodontist Can Help You

-TMD can affect your face, head or jaw and tends to affect women two times as regularly as men.
+TMD can affect your face, head, or jaw and tends to affect women two times as regularly as men.
 The main thing that can provoke TMD is trauma to your face or jaw.
 If there is no trauma or injury that you have suffered at present or in the past, or if there is a bad bite or misaligned teeth, chances are that there is an underlying cause and that an orthodontist near your area can help you.

 It is advisable to As Mayo Foundation stated in 2015, TMD tends to occur when the discs in your jaw begin to deteriorate or lose their original alignment.
 This damage, in given cases, can be due to the presence of arthritis.
 Erosion of your jaw discs can be so serious that your jaw may break and in such a situation, it can only be restored via surgery.
 In severe cases that stay untreated, the victim’s bones can chip and enter the skin.

-TMD cases mostly arise from severely tense masseter muscle.
+TMD causes mostly arise from the severely tense masseter muscle.
 It is situated along the side of your jaw and protrudes from underneath your cheekbone down the side of your face.
 Its bottom is connected to the jaw.
-Masseter is believed to be the strongest muscle in the entire human body.
+The masseter is believed to be the strongest muscle in the entire human body.
 If there are difficulties with this muscle, severe pain can result and if there is a lot of tension, a lot of health problems can arise.
 These include earaches, tinnitus or ringing in the ear, jaw clicking/popping, headaches, earaches, malocclusion (bad bite), faintness, sleeplessness, and grinding and clenching of teeth.
 While you may not develop all these symptoms at once, seeing some means that you need orthodontic help.

 Bruxism( teeth grinding and clenching) may demand serious dental treatment and surgery, in given situations.
-This is if the erosion and chipping of teeth is so severe.
+This is if the erosion and chipping of teeth are so severe.
 Bruxism tends to be more problematic when the jaw itself is misaligned.
 All the same, it is not clear whether bruxism causes TMD or TMD causes bruxism.
 According to Cawson, 2002, the matter is debatable.
-That not withstanding, bruxism is a dental problem that affects over 30 percent of the American population and most of them don’t even realize it.
+That notwithstanding, bruxism is a dental problem that affects over 30 percent of the American population and most of them don’t even realize it.
 The masseter can radiate pain directly to a specific painful tooth in your mouth and you might first think you have a new cavity.
 At this point, it would be prudent to go see your dental specialist so he or she can determine the real cause of your pain.

 How is TMD / TMJ disorder diagnosed?

 As with other medical cases, your orthodontist will start by taking your medical history and carrying out a thorough physical exam to locate the cause of pain and other symptoms.
-Since there is no specific diagnostic test for the TMJ syndrome, your dental expert can perform an MRI scan of your TMJ.
+Since there is no specific diagnostic test for TMJ syndrome, your dental expert can perform an MRI scan of your TMJ.
 This will help him or her to detect any level of damage to the jaw joint cartilage and rule out a health problem.
-If need be, you might be referred to an ENT specialist (an otolaryngologist or a doctor who diagnoses ear, nose and throat problems), TMD expert or an oral and maxillofacial surgeon.
+If need be, you might be referred to an ENT specialist (an otolaryngologist or a doctor who diagnoses ear, nose, and throat problems), a TMD expert, or an oral and maxillofacial surgeon.

-In the end, he or she will find out if you have swollen lymph nodes, giant cell arteritis, sore throat or a salivary gland disease that is causing your jaw pain.
+In the end, he or she will find out if you have swollen lymph nodes, giant cell arteritis, sore throat, or a salivary gland disease that is causing your jaw pain.
 They might also discover that your dental appliances such as dentures or braces are ill-fitting and causing your jaw pain.
 Moreover, you might have trigeminal neuralgia.
 This is a health problem that occurs when the trigeminal nerve that transmits nerve impulses to the TMJ gets inflamed.
 Its symptoms are similar to those of TMJ.
 Once a TMJ disorder is confirmed, your TMD specialist will create a suitable treatment plan.

 What are the treatment options for TMD/TMJ disorder?

-Although some TMJ disorders can disappear on their own after several weeks or months, there is need to seek medical help.
+Although some TMJ disorders can disappear on their own after several weeks or months, there is a need to seek medical help.
 A great orthodontist nearby can check if the bite is causing the problem and suggest how to alleviate your jaw pain with medicines and other non-surgical techniques.
 One thing that all orthodontists aim at is offering treatment options that cannot alter your jaws or teeth permanently.
 These reversible cures are tried first, as they are known to stop most temporomandibular joint disorders.
 These entail the following:

 - OTC(Over-the-counter) pain relievers like ibuprofen and acetaminophen

-- Prescribed drugs like muscle relaxants, tricyclic antidepressants, opioids, steroid injections, and nerve pain drugs and so on.
+- Prescribed drugs like muscle relaxants, tricyclic antidepressants, opioids, steroid injections, and nerve pain drugs, and so on.

 - Stabilization splints such as a night guard and biteplate.